 “I received quite a bit of credit.”

-- David – “So excited!
-Finished my Diploma of Paramedical Science in 9 months and just got an Offer to Study a Bachelor of Paramedicine with Charles Sturt Uni.”
+David – “So excited!
+Finished my Diploma of Paramedical Science (superseded by the HLT51020 – Diploma of Emergency Health Care) in 9 months and just got an Offer to Study a Bachelor of Paramedicine with Charles Sturt Uni.”

 “That’s a long time off the degree.”

-- “CQU will give you 7 units, but they require you to complete the basic units to be able to go out on prac.”
+“CQU will give you 7 units, but they require you to complete the basic units to be able to go out on practical placement.”

 “I also have the option now of working as a qualified diploma medic while I complete my study, So all in all I’m glad I chose this pathway, I also hadn’t finished school so the diploma helped me into uni.”, APC student.

-- A Bachelor in Paramedic Science is now the entry-level qualification to work as an Ambulance Paramedic/Officer.
+A Bachelor of Paramedic Science is required to work as a Registered Ambulance Paramedic/Officer.

-- Paramedics (current and new) in Australia are required to register with the National Registration and Accreditation Scheme (Paramedicine Board of Australia).
+Paramedics (current and new) in Australia are required to register with the National Registration and Accreditation Scheme by way of the Paramedicine Board of Australia.

-- Persons who possess a Diploma of Paramedical Science can apply for registration with the national scheme.
+Persons who possess a Diploma of Paramedical Science (superseded by the HLT51020 – Diploma of Emergency Health Care) can apply for registration.